Blog

 We'll talk soon!

 It helps to think of our relationship with doctors.
-When I visit mine I pay close attention to everything the doctor says.
-And while I have the final say there is no confusing who the expert is in that situation.
+When I visit mine, I pay close attention to everything the doctor says.
+And while I have the final say, there is no confusing who the expert is.

-You need to help buyers see that for every 10 minutes they’ve spent thinking about this problem you’ve spent 10 hours.
+Your visitors need to see that for every 10 minutes they’ve spent thinking about this problem, you’ve spent 10 hours.

 The buyer has to see disproportionate value.
 Here’s the math: